FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 .. _configure_appsettings:

-Vonk settings
+Firely Server settings
 =============

-Vonk settings are controlled in json configuration files called ``appsettings(.*).json``.
+Firely Server settings are controlled in json configuration files called ``appsettings(.*).json``.
 The possible settings in these files are all the same and described below.
 The different files are read in a hierarchy so you can control settings on different levels.
-All appsettings files are in the Vonk distribution directory, next to vonk.server.dll.
+All appsettings files are in the Firely Server distribution directory, next to vonk.server.dll.
 We go through all the sections of this file and refer you to detailed pages on each of them.

 You can also control :ref:`configure_envvar`.

-Changes to the settings require a restart of Vonk.
+Changes to the settings require a restart of Firely Server.

 .. _configure_levels:

 Hierarchy of settings
 ---------------------

-Vonk reads its settings from these sources, in this order:
+Firely Server reads its settings from these sources, in this order:

-:appsettings.default.json: Installed with Vonk, contains default settings and a template setting if no sensible default is available.
+:appsettings.default.json: Installed with Firely Server, contains default settings and a template setting if no sensible default is available.
 :appsettings.json: You can create this one for your own settings.
-Because it is not part of the Vonk distribution, it will not be overwritten by a next Vonk version.
+Because it is not part of the Firely Server distribution, it will not be overwritten by a next Firely Server version.
 :environment variables: See :ref:`configure_envvar`.
-:appsettings.instance.json: You can create this one to override settings for a specific instance of Vonk.
-It is not part of the Vonk distribution.
+:appsettings.instance.json: You can create this one to override settings for a specific instance of Firely Server.
+It is not part of the Firely Server distribution.
                             This file is especially useful if you run multiple instances on the same machine.

 Settings lower in the list override the settings higher in the list (think CSS, if you're familiar with that).